ioccc-src/winner/1993/rince/README.md

 ### Obfuscation

-I have tried to use as many different obfuscation techniques, including some of which (such as `sizeof` confusion) I have not seen in any winners (hmmm - perhaps there's a reason for that...) so far.
+I have tried to use as many different obfuscation techniques, including some of which (such as `sizeof` confusion) I have not seen in any entries (hmmm - perhaps there's a reason for that...) so far.
 Also, very poor structure (yes, I use `goto`'s) has led to apparently having an `fgets()` as the last line of main.
 Note that I have still tried to aim at least some